InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

 Version 2.0
 Adopts the OpenMedia/AdCOM object definitions for consistency between protocols in addition to a basic messaging protocol for communication between buyers and sellers.

+Version 2.1
+Formally embraces product targeting for ‘real world media’ with support for:
+* Deal targeting as frames that see audience, or audience that see frames
+* Investment as fixed, frame or CPT pricing
+* Pacing a campaign over a period of time, location, budget and audience distribution.
+* Temporal delivery standards such as  spot/break length, share of time
+* Identification and transparency for third party inventory, audience, location and venue standards to support global media trading.
+* Upsite/playout/posting/display statistics made available at account, order and orderline level.

 ## OpenMedia Mission <a name="openmedia_mission"></a>